-If you don’t see your device during the the setup process, try these steps.
+If your device doesn't appear during the setup process, try these steps.

 First, make sure:

-- The Google Home device is plugged in and powered on.
+- The speaker or display is plugged in and powered on.

-- You can tell that Google Home, Google Home Mini, or Google Home Max is powered on and in setup mode when the white LED lights are blinking.
-The LED light on the back of Google Home will also blink white.
+- You can tell that Google Home, Google Nest Mini (2nd gen), Google Home Mini (1st gen), Google Home Max, or Google Nest Audio is powered on and in setup mode when the white LED lights are blinking.

-- You are in the same room as the Google Home device.
+- You are in the same room as the device.

 - Make sure the slider is On (toggled to the right and green).

-- Close out of Settings and return to the Google Home app .
+- Close Settings and return to the Google Home app .